AqeelKazmi/ABCDejs-unit/README.md

 ## Guides

-You'll find more detailed information on using `ethjs-unit` and tailoring it to your needs in our guides:
+You'll find more detailed information on using `abcde-unit` and tailoring it to your needs in our guides:

 - [User guide](docs/user-guide.md) - Usage, configuration, FAQ and complementary tools.
 - [Developer guide](docs/developer-guide.md) - Contributing to `ethjs-unit`, writing coverage and updates.